 Computers can analyze video streams in real-time, turn them into variables, and apply logic workflows to solve a complex visual problem.

-Based on AI, a computer is able to complete visual problems such as counting objects or recognizing a visual shape (Object Detection) at higher precision and speed when compared to humans.
-Also, a computer is able to quickly and autonomously repeat such a task for as many times as needed.
-This is the basis of a wide range of real-world computer vision applications across multiple industries, a recent example is the use of computer vision for coronavirus control.
+Based on AI, a computer can solve visual problems such as counting objects or recognizing a visual shape (Object Detection) at much higher precision and speed than humans.
+Also, a computer is able to quickly and autonomously repeat such a task as many times as needed.
+This is the basis of a wide range of real-world computer vision applications across multiple industries.
+A recent example is the use of computer vision for coronavirus control.

-There are many situations where a computer is able to complete a visual task better than humans – at higher consistency and precision.
+There are many situations where a computer can complete a visual task better than humans – at higher consistency and precision.
 The advantages are pretty much the same as with the automation of any manual task.

-Hence, it’s not surprising that many businesses in offline-industries could potentially make use of computers that see to increase the quality of their product or service and/or save costs in their operations.
-However, there are some big pitfalls that come with the real-world use of Computer Vision and visual AI in general.
+Hence, it’s not surprising that many businesses in offline industries could potentially make use of computers that see to increase the quality of their product or service and/or save costs in their operations.
+However, some big pitfalls come with the real-world use of Computer Vision and visual AI in general.

 The objects are not visible

 As simple as it sounds: AI vision is not magic and cannot overcome physics.
 A problem that deals with things that are not visible cannot be solved using Computer Vision.
-The vision of the computer can only be as good as the video stream of the camera or a video file is.
+A computer’s ability to “see” can only be as good as the image quality of the underlying camera’s video stream or a video file.

-Some time ago I worked on a remote monitoring project where dogs should be counted using Deep Learning algorithms.
-Because some of the dogs’ fur was of the same color as the floor, they were “invisible” to the camera and also to the AI.
+Some time ago, I worked on a remote monitoring project where dogs should be counted using Deep Learning algorithms.
+Unfortunately, because some of the dogs’ fur was of the same color as the floor, they were “invisible” to the camera and the AI.

-The solution to such situations is fairly simple, either the camera angle or the scene needs to change to ensure the objects are clearly visible.
-In some cases where this is not possible, a complex logic can be set up to count objects over time.
+The solution to such situations is fairly simple; either the camera angle or the scene needs to change to ensure the objects are clearly visible.
+In some cases where this is not possible, sophisticated workflows can be set up to count objects over time.
 This makes sense if either the scene or the objects change and become visible over a span of time.

-For many AI vision applications, the traditional cloud computing model is not suitable since AI tasks are computationally intensive and require massive amounts of data.
-Therefore, machine learning algorithms are deployed to the edge device (Edge AI) where the data is generated, in a resource-constrained environment (power usage, commuting hardware).
+For many AI vision applications, the traditional cloud computing model is not suitable.
+Cloud-driven systems need a constant internet connection, require communication time leading to latency issues, and often come with privacy concerns related to data offloading.
+Therefore, machine learning algorithms are deployed to the edge device (Edge AI), where the data is generated in a resource-constrained environment (power usage, commuting hardware).

-With AI moving from the cloud to the edge, the main challenge is no longer to find an algorithm to do something but to achieve an efficient setup.
-Especially, since numerous Computer Vision Libraries and Deep Learning Frameworks have recently been open-sourced.
+With AI moving from the cloud to the edge, the main challenge is no longer finding an algorithm to do something but achieving an efficient setup, especially since numerous Computer Vision Libraries and Deep Learning Frameworks have recently been open-sourced.

 The accuracy and latency of Computer Vision tasks depend on the availability of computational resources.
-More accurate models (for example Mask R-CNN) tend to be heavier and consume significantly more resources.
+Therefore, more accurate models (for example, Mask R-CNN) tend to consume significantly more resources.

-Especially in high-scale AI vision solutions this matters greatly, the ability to achieve similar results with lower grade hardware means cost savings that quickly go to the millions.
-Many visual AI solutions are not viable in production, because they rely on a very heavy model that requires expensive GPUs.
-The economic benefit achieved would not make up for the costs that come with such a setup.
+Especially in high-scale AI vision solutions, this matters greatly.
+Achieving similar results with lower grade hardware means cost savings that quickly go to the millions.
+Unfortunately, many visual AI solutions are not viable in production because they rely on a very “heavy” ( computationally intensive) model that requires expensive hardware such as GPUs.
+Thus, the economic benefit achieved would not make up for the costs that come with such a setup.

 But I have good news for you!
-As the computing costs drastically decline year by year, computers not only get more powerful but also cheaper.
-Hence, models that were considered to be heavy can be used more broadly and switching the hardware to use modern AI accelerators can result in great performance gains.
+As computing costs drastically decline year by year, computers not only get more powerful but also cheaper.
+Hence, models considered to be “heavy” can be used more broadly, and switching the hardware to use modern AI accelerators can result in great performance gains.